Teletransportation paradox: Older versions

-The same thought experiment of teleportation to Mars and its effect on the person's consciousness appears in the introduction, written by Daniel Dennett, of the book The Mind's I. In another book co-author Douglas Hofstadter, after describing the experiment itself, briefly discusses the question of whether Dennett and Parfit's versions of the story are a “clone” of one another or whether their pedigrees are independent, but does not ultimately come to a conclusion (“though [their independence] seems unlikely since The Mind's I is in Parfit's bibliography”).
+The same thought experiment of teleportation to Mars and its effect on the person's consciousness appears in Daniel Dennett's introduction to the book The Mind's I. Elsewhere, that book's co-author Douglas Hofstadter, after describing the experiment itself, briefly discusses the question of whether Dennett and Parfit's versions of the story are a "clone" of one another or whether their pedigrees are independent, but does not ultimately come to a conclusion ("though [their independence] seems unlikely since The Mind's I is in Parfit's bibliography").

 The Polish science-fiction writer Stanisław Lem described the same problem in the mid-twentieth century.
 He put it in writing in his philosophical text Dialogs in 1957.
-Similarly, in Lem's Star Diaries ("Fourteenth Voyage") of 1957, the hero visits a planet and finds himself recreated from a backup record, after his death from a meteorite strike, which on this planet is a very commonplace procedure.
+Similarly, in Lem's The Star Diaries ("Fourteenth Voyage") of 1957, the hero visits a planet and finds himself recreated from a backup record, after his death from a meteorite strike, which on this planet is a very commonplace procedure.
 In chapter 6 of his later discursive book "Summa Technologiae", first published in 1964, he discussed in detail the identity paradoxes associated with teleportation and hibernation of human beings.

+He presents two teleporters in exactly the way Parfit did later and shows that it is not possible for a person to experience being teleported.
+The original person experiences everything up to the scan (if destructive) or through the scan and for however long the original lives (if non-destructive).
+The original never experiences being successfully teleported.

+The copy has the memory of first being the original then continuing existence as the copy.
+If there are multiple copies, each has the same experience.
+Lem does not draw any conclusions as to whether any copy can claim to be a continuation of the original.
+He only says each copy would naturally make such a claim.
+This is the paradox: the original and the copy(ies) have different experiences, and from the viewpoint of the original, teleportation is unsuccessful.

-Similar questions of identity have been raised as early as 1775.
+Similar questions of identity were raised as early as 1775:

 I would be glad to know your Lordship's opinion whether when my brain has lost its original structure, and when some hundred years after the same materials are fabricated so curiously as to become an intelligent being, whether, I say that being will be me; or, if, two or three such beings should be formed out of my brain; whether they will all be me, and consequently one and the same intelligent being.